Accidental American Taxes: Compliance & IRS Rules

 Why Are Accidental Americans Subject to US Taxes?

 Accidental Americans are subject to the same US tax obligations as any other American.
 Unlike most countries, the US uses citizenship-based taxation.
-If you’re a US citizen, the US taxes your worldwide income, no matter where you live or where the money came from.
+If you’re a U.S. citizen, the U.S. taxes your worldwide income, regardless of where you live or where the money originated.
 Recently, the IRS has ramped up enforcement under the Foreign Account Tax Compliance Act (FATCA).
 This includes auditing Accidental Americans with unreported foreign income.

 Myth vs. Reality

-There are plenty of myths about US taxation for Accidental Americans.
+There are numerous myths surrounding US taxation for Accidental Americans.
 Let’s debunk some of the most common.

-• Reality: The IRS enforces compliance in several ways, including through FATCA (Foreign Account Tax Compliant Act) laws, which require foreign banks to report US citizens’ accounts.
+- Reality: The IRS enforces compliance in several ways, including through FATCA (Foreign Account Tax Compliance Act) laws, which require foreign banks to report US citizens’ accounts.

 Accidental American Tax Obligations